 I watched him shift through the gears, his large, muscular upper body on full display, his movements quick and sure, almost graceful.
 It sounded like he’d chosen those words carefully.
 Jakob might not have told anyone else, but clearly, he thought other people knew about Redding.

-When I first met Jakob, I thought he was just a big, violent man with irresistible sex appeal.
+When I first met Jakob, I thought he was just a large, violent man with irresistible sex appeal.
 Turned out there was a brain beneath all of that.
-I’d suspected it since our first night together, but now I was beginning to wonder just how sharp his mind really was.
-He wanted to know my suspicions, see if I picked up on anything he’d missed, but I was willing to bet good money that Jakob Larson was a man who missed nothing.
+I’d suspected it since our first night together, but now I was beginning to wonder just how sharp his mind was.
+He wanted to know my suspicions, see if I picked up on anything he’d missed, but I was willing to bet that Jakob Larson was a man who missed nothing.

 “Who’s Mike?”
 I prodded, switching tactics.
 I remembered the name from that first run in between Jakob and Daniel.
 It had been lingering in the back of my mind, bugging me, like a mosquito hovering just on the edge of hearing.